pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

      Learn more about what Docker Configs are and how to use them.

 type: what-is
-page_title: "What are Docker Configs"
+page_title: "What are Docker Configs?"
 ---

 Docker, a leading platform in containerization technology, has revolutionized how applications are developed, shipped, and deployed.
 An essential facet of this ecosystem is the effective management of configuration data.
 [Docker Configs](https://docs.docker.com/engine/swarm/configs/) is a feature specially crafted to handle non-sensitive configuration information within Docker environments.
-This guide explores the ins and outs of Docker Configs, highlighting its importance, functionality, and best practices.

-### What are Docker Configs?
+## What are Docker Configs?

 Docker Configs are a resource in Docker for storing non-sensitive information such as configuration files, separate from a service's image or running containers within [Docker Swarm](https://docs.docker.com/engine/swarm/) environments.
 This enables keeping Docker images as generic as possible without the need for bind-mounting configuration files into containers or using environment variables.
 Unlike [Docker Secrets](/what-is/what-are-docker-secrets), Docker Configs are not encrypted at rest and are directly mounted into the container's filesystem.

-#### Key Features
+### Key Features

 - **Separation of Configuration from Code**: Docker Configs allow you to store configuration files outside of your Docker images, leading to more generic and reusable images.
 - **Flexibility in Management**: Configs can be added, updated, or removed from services dynamically, without the need to rebuild or restart containers.